Home assignment:

 You will be drawing a tree from a photo reference provided.
 Choose a logical orientation of your paper: horizontal or vertical.
 Using your pencil, draw the tree as you see it on the photo - as close to the image as possible.
 Feel free to use your eraser as needed.

 The best way to recreate this image is by drawing the negative shapes around the branches and between branches.
 “Negative shapes” are the spaces that you see between branches.
 Draw the largest areas first, to make composing more manageable, before addressing the details.
+You can ignore the leaves and background information and just draw the edges of the branches by means of the negative shapes.

 Drawing a real tree, compared to drawing a tree from imagination, requires more thinking.
 Try to understand which way each branch is turning on the image, and turn it the same way in your drawing - by means of concentric circles, just as you did in class.